Can a Humidifier Spread Mold? The Terrible Side of Humidifiers

 If you have a baby, you should be on the lookout for black mold growth.
 This dangerous allergen can cause serious mold toxicity symptoms in babies.

-If left unchecked, the humidifier will make a room wet.
+If left unchecked, the humidifier will make the room wet.
 It will also dampen your carpet.
 A damp room creates a perfect environment for mold growth.

 Throughout the year, make sure the indoor humidity level stays at 30 to 50%.
 Mold cannot grow at that air moisture level.